pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next.js/Next.js + WordPress/your-first-customization.md

 ## Next Steps

 From here, it's time to see the code in action.
-Start the app if it's not already running and head to `http://localhost:3000/articles`.
+Start the app if it's not already running and head to `http://localhost:3000/posts`.
 You should see the SSR'd `Articles` page.
-Check `http://localhost:3000/recipes` to see the SSG'd `Recipies` page.
+Check `http://localhost:3000/pages` to see the SSG'd `Pages` page.

 From this point, you may want to adjust the markup and style of the `Articles` and `Recipes` components, or move on to another custom page.
 For more information on composing react components, see [Composing Components](https://reactjs.org/docs/components-and-props.html#composing-components)

 ## Conclusion

-In this guide we created a new page using SSR and SSG utilizing the `@pantheon-systems/wordpress-kit` and the GraphiQL IDE to craft a query and fetch data from our WordPress instance.
+In this guide we created a new page using SSR and SSG utilizing the `@pantheon-systems/wordpress-kit` and the GraphiQL IDE in our WordPress instance to craft a query and fetch the data.

-You now have what you need to create pages in Next.js with data sourced from WordPress!